confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

 #.
 It will take up to 3 minutes for data to become visible in Grafana.
    Open `Grafana <localhost:3000>`__ and use the username ``admin`` and password ``password`` to login.
-   Now you are ready to proceed to Producer, Consumer, or General use cases to see what different failure scenarios look like.
+   Now you are ready to proceed to Producer, Consumer, or General scenarios to see what different failure scenarios look like.

 Monitoring Container Setup